PolymeshAssociation/typescript-boilerplate/README.md

 ## Scripts

 - `yarn build:ts` compiles typescript files into javascript and type declarations.
 Outputs to `dist/` directory
-- `yarn build:docs` builds a documentation page from tsdoc comments in the code.
+- `yarn build:docs` builds a documentation page from TSDoc comments in the code.
 Outputs to `docs/` directory
 - `yarn test` runs tests and outputs the coverage report
 - `yarn commit` runs the commit formatting tool (should replace normal commits)
 - `yarn semantic-release` runs semantic release to calculate version numbers based on the nature of changes since the last version (used in CI pipelines)